Knowing where your clothes are made, and who made them, is a vital step in improving working conditions.

 Who needs to act?

 In recent years, a number of brands have taken promising steps.
 Clean Clothes Campaign, together with eight other organisations, asked brands to sign The Transparency Pledge, and start publishing their production locations as a first step toward making the industry more transparent and fostering an environment of accountability and protection of human rights of workers.

 When we first reached out to brands in 2016-2017, some companies have been very responsive, others only caved in after a public campaign and 70.000 signatures being delivered to their front door.
 In 2019 we asked them again, now also including some important online retailers, and although many took steps, including Amazon, still a lot of companies have refused to take action.

-New in 2019 was that we reached out to Responsible Business Initiatives in which brands work together to create more sustainable supply chains, asking them to make transparency a requirement for their members.
+In 2019 we reached out to Responsible Business Initiatives in which brands work together to create more sustainable supply chains, asking them to make transparency a requirement for their members.
 As they say they want to work towards industry best practices, being transparent should be high on that list.

 The importance of transparency became horrifyingly clear after the Rana Plaza collapse in Bangladesh in 2013.

 Labour rights advocates had to literally rummage through rubble for months to find brand labels.

 This should never happen again.

 This is the reason this campaign started, why the Transparency Pledge Coalition was founded and why transparent supply chains are one of our focal points.

 There are many situations where it is vital to know which brands are producing in which factory.

 When a problem occurs, like workers being denied their payment, union busting, sexual harassment or any of a number of other rights violations, it is often the brands that can have the most influence on correcting the situation, as these violations are often also explicitly against their own stated rules of business.

 Trade unionists, worker rights activists and others actors can work much more effectively with this information.